-It's easier to work on a chain under tension if

-you create a loop of slack and hold it in place with a stiff, bent wire, made from an old spoke or wire coat hanger.
-Using a master link removal tool or needle nose pliers, insert the end of the tool into the Powerlink.
-Now squeeze the handle until the Powerlink separates.
+TIP: It's easier to work on a chain under tension if you create a loop of slack and hold it in place with a stiff, bent wire, made from an old spoke or wire coat hanger.

-Adjust the derailleurs
+Adjust the derailleurs.